 Used to generate URLs that can then be uploaded to Avery.com to print out QR codes for Devices and Computers.
 The resulting codes will open the URLs for those unique items.
 This allows easy scan of code labels to then edit and update device records when servicing in person.
 When running the script ensure the base url properly matches the Web Service URL (so there are no cert issue).
 It will then create an output file you can upload to the Avery site.
 See our Blog Post on this for steps on the Avery site.

 This script will query all computers based on OEM Serial with Dell using your Dell API key (required input) and populate the Warranty fields with the relevant purchase and expiry information.
 It will also pull Lenovo warranty expiration dates.
 Obtain your API key and Secret from your Dell rep. You can then choose to populate the Purchase and/or Replacement dates with the query results, replace or keep any values currently in the local records, and record the output if needed for troubleshooting.
 Note you can then use the Set Replacement Date script to build on this information automatically.

 A robust script that Tags each Computer with a location based on the ipstack open database.
 Accuracy is of course no promise.
 You can sign up to get a free API key which is then the only input to the script.
 Execution will add tags to every computer record based on IP lookup.
 You can then create a Tag based Map Set and view computers by reported physical location of the IP.
 Because the maps are value tag based, re-running the script and therefore updating their location will update the map sets.

 This script can be used to import, synchronize, or both, based on serial number, and will work for Windows, iOS and/or Android devices managed in Intune.
 If computers do not exist in KeyServer that are in Intune, they can be created in the Imported state.
-A client that then connects and matches will move the record to Dedicated and update with KeyAcces data.
+A client that then connects and matches the Serial based ID will move the record to Dedicated and update with KeyAcces data.
 Additional information like warranty status can be pulled in as well.

 It is possible to create and update schedules on Maps by importing time set information from CSV.
 The format needs to be very precise so it is readable, so your source data may need to be adjusted to fit our format.
 See Time Sets for more details.